The shortest pencil is longer than the longest memory. This is how note-taking works.

 The Cornell method

 Ever heard of the Cornell system for note-taking?
 It is like dividing your notes into three distinct zones on a page: left, right, and bottom.
 The left side is where you take the meeting notes and the core concepts discussed during the meeting, while the right side delves into the small details behind each concept.
 At the bottom, you reserve space for a concise summary of the entire meeting.
-It is a structured approach that ensures you grasp and capture the big picture and the crucial specifics.
+It is a structured approach best for linear learners, which helps you grasp and capture the big picture and the crucial specifics.

 The Quadrant method